13 Things You Do That Your Cat Actually Hates

 “If owners go slow and give lots of rewards, many cats can learn to accept a companion cat,” Vitale says.

 Yes, obviously, domestic cats hate baths.
+While the sight of your angry wet cat may be funny, just like these hilarious cat memes, bathing your kitty is actually avoidable.
 (Tigers and jaguars, on the other hand, have been known to enjoy a leisurely soak, according to Catster magazine.)
 The good news is that they don’t usually need to be bathed—regular brushing is enough to remove detached fur and shake out loose dirt.
 If, however, your kitty rolls around in something noxious that really needs to be removed with soap and water, it’s not likely to be a fun process for anybody, so you want to make it as quick as possible, Catster says.
 Have everything ready and nearby (cat-specific shampoo, towels, a washcloth for his head, and a pitcher if you don’t have a handheld spray nozzle on your kitchen sink) and wear long rubber gloves to protect yourself from any outbursts.
 When the deed is done, get your cat as dry as you can with a towel; only use a hair dryer (low heat) if he’s not afraid of it.
-Check out these 15 hilarious cat memes that are funnier than a mad, wet cat.